Water Parks in Washington, Oregon & Idaho (The Master List!)

 Evergreen Wings & Waves, McMinnville

 The Evergreen Wings & Waves water park seems to be a local reader favorite for the Oregon area.
-We have heard many good reports from folks who have visited.
+We had heard many good reports from folks who have visited, and so we had to take a trip out ourselves, and it did not disappoint.
+We have a review of what you can expect at this waterpark here, and there are often discounts available for tickets here too.

 Roaring Springs has a wave pool, float river, two family raft ride, bowl slide, racing slide, tube slides, kiddie play area, 6-story speed slide, full service restaurants, gift shop and more.